How long honey packs stay in your system: What research says

 The relationship

-The problem: U.S. Food and Drug Administration (FDA) testing has repeatedly found that many of these honey packs contain undeclared prescription drugs, especially sildenafil and tadalafil, the active ingredients in Viagra and Cialis.[1]
-That means a honey pack for men may act like a full-strength erectile dysfunction (ED) tablet, even though the label only mentions honey and herbs.
+The problem: According to the U.S. Food and Drug Administration (FDA), testing and enforcement actions have repeatedly identified sexual-enhancement “honey” products that contain hidden prescription drugs, especially sildenafil and tadalafil, the active ingredients in Viagra and Cialis.[1]
+A 2018 JAMA Network Open study reported unapproved pharmaceutical ingredients in supplements associated with FDA warnings, highlighting how common this issue can be in the sexual-enhancement supplement category.[1]
+That means a honey pack for men may act like an ED tablet, even though the label only mentions honey and herbs.

 ED itself is often a blood vessel problem.
 An erection depends on healthy arteries bringing blood into the penis and veins trapping it there.
 Drugs like sildenafil and tadalafil are phosphodiesterase type 5 (PDE5) inhibitors, a class of medicines that relax blood vessels and improve penile blood flow.[2]
 When these powerful drugs are hidden inside a “natural” honey pack, men miss out on screening for heart disease, blood pressure problems, and medication conflicts that a doctor would normally check before writing a prescription.